IEA (2019), Establishing multilateral power trade in ASEAN, IEA, Paris https://www.iea.org/reports/establishing-multilateral-power-trade-in-asean

 These minimum requirements can be grouped into three categories: political, technical and institutional.

+Figure 2.
 Minimum requirements for establishing multilateral power trade

 Political requirements include relevant intergovernmental agreements, and agreement on certain fundamental, but non-technical, issues such as a common working language.
 Analysis of or recommendations related to specific intergovernmental agreements is beyond the scope of this study, but for example, agreements may be needed to establish and/or designate specific authorities to relevant regional institutions.
 Another key political requirement is political will.
 Though difficult to define precisely, political will to support integration is nevertheless a crucial element, as it is one of the elements that differentiate cross-border integration from power system development within a single jurisdiction.
 Without political support across the relevant jurisdictions, no amount of technical work will be sufficient for integration to fully succeed.